Sexual Health Issues of Couples

 Most couples who are engaged in a long term committed relationship will face some sort of sexual health issue at one point or another.
 It is an inevitable and natural course of events as they go through the many phases and challenges of building a life together.

-A variety of factors such as age, stress, children, unexpected life events, careers, illness, fatigue, relocating, menopause, prescriptions, family, alcohol or drugs, mid life crises etc., all impact the sexual health of a couple.
-Different issues will present themselves at different times of their life and fluctuations and changes in their sexual health can be expected.
+A variety of factors such as age, stress, children, unexpected life events, careers, illness, fatigue, relocating, menopause, prescriptions, family, alcohol or drugs, mid-life crises etc., all impact the sexual health of a couple.
+Different issues will present themselves at different times in their life and fluctuations and changes in their sexual health can be expected.

 It's difficult to define what is considered to be a "healthy" or "normal" level of sexual health.
 It is dependent upon many complex factors like cultural attitudes, religious belief, illness or disability, attitudes, behavior and biology.